manuhabitela/nautsbuilder/README.md

 The production files are generated in the `dist` folder and have the new version number commented before the actual code they contain.

+If you wanna test if your build will break in production before uploading things for realz, you can force the `PROD` constant to `true` at the top of `index.php` on your machine.

-You can then upload your updated `dist` folder, `index.php` file, and potential other necessary files for your update (new images, new font?) on the server to reflect the changes on the Nautsbuilder.
+If everything's ok, you can then upload your `dist` folder, `index.php` file, and potential other necessary files for your update (new images, new font?) on the server to reflect the changes on the Nautsbuilder.

 ## License